wcmc-its/ReCiterDB/README.md

 export AWS_SECRET_ACCESS_KEY=[secret access key] export AWS_DEFAULT_REGION=[region]
 ```
-5. If you haven't done so, run `python3 setupReciterDB.py`.
+4b.
+If you haven't done so, run `python3 setupReciterDB.py`.
 This will set up the database and schema.
 This script should execute in seconds.
+Note that this script depends
-6. To update ReCiterDB on a daily basis, run `python3 retrieveUpdate.sh`.
+5. To update ReCiterDB on a daily basis, run `python3 retrieveUpdate.sh`.
 This script may take 45 minutes to execute.